Samsung/tizen-docs/docs/application/dotnet/guides/nui/styling-controls-with-xaml.md

 ### Handle component states

-Defining different states of a component is based on creating an `Selector` object.
-In `Selector` constructor individual states should be specified.
+The creation of a `Selector` object defines the different states of a component.
+In `Selector` constructor, individual states must be specified:

 ```csharp
 Selector selector = new Selector<Color>()